Peach and Prosciutto Salad (High Protein & Healthy)

 Finishing the Peach Salad Assembly

-• Place a large handful of arugula in a wide bowl.
+1. Build the Base: Add a generous handful of pre-tossed, dry arugula to a wide serving bowl.

 Pro Tips: How to Meal Prep Fruit-Based Salads